maxadamski/vitamin/docs/manual.md

 # Macros

+## Dot Macro `.`

+Vitamin features the familiar dot `.` operator known mostly from object-oriented languages.

+There are three main uses of the dot operator.
+Firstly, you can access member values of data types.
+Secondly, you can mutate the value of a member value.
+Accessing the member value of a data type with the dot operator is equivalent to doing so with the builtin `member` macro.
+Also, pleaso note, that there is no separate macro for mutating the member value.
+This use emerges from the combination of the `member` macro and the `:=` mutatation operator.

+Lastly, you can use the dot operator to pass the left operand as the first argument to function application on the right hand side.
+The ability to pass arguments in this way is sometimes known as Uniform Function Call Syntax (UFCS).

+Here are examples of common `.` macro usage:

+Getting a member value

+	use Core
+	person : {name: String}
+	assert (person.name) is-the-same-as (member(person, 'name'))

+Setting a member value

+	person : {name: mut String}
+	new-name : String
+	assert (person.name := new-name) is-the-same-as (member(person, 'name') := new-name)

+Passing value as the first function argument (UFCS)

+	add : (x y: Int) -> Int
+	a, b : Int
+	assert a.add(b) is-the-same-as add(a, b)

 ## Macro Lambda

 A macro is a lambda which does not evaluate a parameter if its type is `Syntax.Expr`, and instead passes the parsed abstract syntax tree to the function.